 Who Needs to File 1099-MISC Box 3?

-For example, if a person signs up for a medical research study conducted by a university and is paid $950 for their participation, the payment must be reported in Box 3 1099-MISC since it qualifies as “Other Income” under IRS reporting rules.
+For example, if a person participates in a medical research study run by a university and is paid $2,500 in 2026, that payment must be reported in Box 3 of Form 1099-MISC because it is taxable “Other Income” and meets the $2,000 reporting threshold.

 How to Avoid Mistakes When Filing Box 3 of Form 1099-MISC